turbot/guardrails-docs/docs/getting-started/getting-started-aws/prepare-account/index.md

 Guardrails needs an IAM role that grants permission to discover [resources](/guardrails/docs/reference/glossary#resource) in your account and to monitor changes via event handlers.
 The CloudFormation template downloaded in this step has the minimum permissions necessary to create that role.

 Select **AWS Account** from the left navigation and then click the blue **Download CloudFormation Template** button to download the CloudFormation template you will use to create the required IAM role in your AWS account.
-Note the IAM Role External ID, you'll need this in step 5.

 <p><img alt="initial-connect-screen" src=" /images/docs/guardrails/getting-started/getting-started-aws/prepare-account/initial-connect-screen.png"/></p>